SreyaBondili/Order-Processing-and-Sales-Summary-System/README.md

-📦 Order Processing and Sales Aggregation System
+📦 Order Processing and Sales Summary System

 This project reads order data from a text file and generates a
 product-wise summary report.
 It also handles invalid data